Sell Digital Products. Create it once and sell it repeatedly. This is probably one of the main reasons you’re interested in selling digital products.

 This means you’re spending less on marketing than you’re making back in profit.

-Two incredibly important factor you need to know to sell Digital Products.
+Two incredibly important factors you need to know to sell Digital Products.

 - The first is customer acquisition cost, which is the expense you spend to acquire a customer.